• Drawing of the Front Hall's Curved Doorway, Decatur House Collection

 This charcoal and chalk on paper study of President Millard Fillmore's was created by George Peter Alexander Healy, sometimes known as G. P. A. Healy, on December 12, 1857.
 Healy used this study for the official portrait of President Fillmore in the White House Collection.
 Healy was one of the most popular and prolific portraitists of the mid-19th century.
 Fillmore had served in the House of Representatives and was vice president when President Zachary Taylor died suddenly while in office in 1850.
 Fillmore served as president from July 9, 1850 until March 4, 1853.

-• To the Genius of Franklin
+• To the Genius of Franklin, White House Collection

 Jean-Honoré Fragonard